Kblack4290/GH-Finder/README.md

 ## Description

-GitHub Finder is an application where users can search GitHub user profiles and see there most recent projects
+GitHub Finder is a React application where users can search GitHub user profiles and see there most recent projects

 ## Usage